cloudfoundry-tutorials/cf-and-k8s/content/docs/how-compare.md

 weight = "30"
 +++

+Cloud Foundry is supplemental to Kubernetes - you can install Cloud Foundry on Kubernetes to make app developers more productive.

+Application developers could use Kubernetes _without_ Cloud Foundry.
+The opposite is also true: Cloud Foundry has existed for longer than Kubernetes, so it's also possible to use Cloud Foundry _without_ Kubernetes.

+In this section we explore how the two systems differ from and resemble each other.

 ## Overview

 The following [diagram from EngineerBetter](https://github.com/EngineerBetter/k8s-is-not-a-paas) summarises the _out of the box_ functionality provided by a traditional IaaS, Cloud Foundry deployed to virtual machines with BOSH, Kubernetes, hosted Kubernetes services like Google's GKE, and Cloud Foundry deployed on top of Kubernetes: